 THE NEW AGE OF THE STREET

 At the same time, decades of urban growth had fostered the process of sorting urban functions by land use (wholesale, retail, residential), social class, and ethnicity.
 The heterogeneous urban mixture of the mid-1800s had given way to a pattern of more homogeneous districts of social classes and neighborhoods.
 Citywide anti-noise laws were aimed at silencing obtrusive peddlers and imposing quietude and order on middle-class neighborhoods as well as the Loop.
 In 1913 the city began an effort to push all street trades out of middle-class areas and into the Maxwell Street district.
 At the same time, the enforcement of anti-loitering laws gradually drove the transient population into Skid Row districts to the north, south, and west of the Loop.
-The goal of these efforts was a more orderly street life that was confined to what were deemed appropriate districts.
+The goal of these efforts was a more orderly street life that was confined to what was deemed appropriate districts.

-Finally, the efficiency of crowd control during the 1893 World's Columbian Exposition inspired Chicagoan's to believe that they could impose a similar sense of beauty and order on the rest of the city.
+Finally, the efficiency of crowd control during the 1893 World's Columbian Exposition inspired Chicagoans to believe that they could impose a similar sense of beauty and order on the rest of the city.

 |World's Columbian Exposition - Chicago Day, October 9, 1893|

 Its emphasis on traffic flow countered the traditional working-class social uses of the street.
 The plan's impressionist-style illustrations by Jules Guerin emphasized the celebrational city as if viewed on a warm Sunday afternoon.
-Meanwhile, a series of statues financed by the Benjamin F. Ferguson Fund stressed the streets' artistic rather then survival possibilities.
+Meanwhile, a series of statues financed by the Benjamin F. Ferguson Fund stressed the streets' artistic rather than survival possibilities.
 Beauty and efficiency, which were supposed to contribute to the economy by making workers happier and more contented, also represented a triumph of the middle- and upper-class view of what street life should be.

-Burnham's plan, with its unimpeded traffic flows, also represented a transition into the automobile age, which dramatically changed the relationship between Chicagoan's and their streets.
+Burnham's plan, with its unimpeded traffic flows, also represented a transition into the automobile age, which dramatically changed the relationship between Chicagoans and their streets.
 The auto not only benefited from the growing disdain for the street by providing the kind of isolation from street life that had once been enjoyed by only the wealthy, but cars and trucks also accelerated other changes.
-Their gradual displacement of horse-drawn vehicles in turn displaced animals — along with manure and dead carcasses — which had been a familiar part of street life.
+Their gradual displacement of horse-drawn vehicles, in turn, displaced animals — along with manure and dead carcasses — which had been a familiar part of street life.
 Drivers also demanded speed and the elimination of peddlers, plodding wagons, playing children, or any other street use that interfered with getting from here to there.

 By the 1920s the growing volume of fast-paced traffic produced intersection hazards that encouraged the introduction of mechanical traffic signals; this, in turn, resulted in the displacement of hundreds of traffic officers, another familiar part of street life.
 Even then, auto fatalities, which had already soared to 302 in 1918, included many pedestrians.
 The extension of Ogden Avenue from Chicago Avenue to Armitage at Lincoln Park symbolized a new attitude.
 In the quest for an efficient way to link the West and North Sides, the roadway slashed thought existing neighborhoods and scaled Goose Island with a lofty bridge.
 That same attitude that almost any part of the built city might be expendable was present in early plans for wide, limited-access roadways.
 The idea of the street as a place for getting from here to there was about to triumph.

 But hints of the former uses of the street would not disappear.
-During the Great Depression the public ways once again became a means of survival.
+During the Great Depression, the public ways once again became a means of survival.
 Jobless thousands flocked to Chicago in search of work but ended up utilizing the street as an employer of last resort.
 Some of the newly homeless sold apples; others took jobs on government public works projects that built hundreds of miles of new infrastructure.

 |One of Al Capone's Depression Soup Kitchens Feeding the Jobless and Homeless, Chicago.|

 After V-J Day — when the streets were once more used to celebrate — and the period of postwar recovery of the national economy, the street became a barometer of another kind of urban transformation.
 Pundits predicted that urban renewal, high-rise apartments, air conditioning, and television would kill off neighborhood street life.
 The newspaper box, for instance, displaced hundreds of human vendors, in part because the general decline in public transit ridership put so many former pedestrians into autos.
-The idea of the street as employer of last resort survived in impoverished neighborhoods.
+The idea of the street as an employer of last resort survived in impoverished neighborhoods.
 Peddlers elsewhere became such a rarity that the visit of the once-ubiquitous scissors grinders now became the subject of great excitement.

 During the 1950s the press began to note a loss of neighborhood social life that had traditionally grown out of public places.
 The front porch or stoop, which had fostered neighboring on warm evenings, had begun to give way to air conditioning and television.
 And in the poorest neighborhoods, high-rise public housing completely destroyed the role of the street in the community.